 Would you please send my family member or friend information on OA?

-In order to respect OA’s principles of “anonymity” and “attraction rather than promotion,” the World Service Office can’t send material to anyone other than the party making the request.
-For this reason, we will be unable to mail anything to your friend or family member.
+In order to respect OA’s Principles of “anonymity” and “attraction rather than promotion,” the World Service Office can’t send material to anyone other than the party making the request.
+For this reason, we are unable to mail anything to your friend or family member.